 - 11.1.
-The Annual Revenue Requirement shall include the cost of Working Capital Requirement for the Single Buyer. - 11.2.
-The projected cost of Working Capital Requirement is equal to the estimated Cost of Coal Purchases multiplied by the Working Capital Remuneration Rate and is calculated according to the following formula:
+The Annual Revenue Requirement shall include the cost of Working Capital Requirement for the Single Buyer and the Customer Services RBE. - 11.2.
+The projected cost of Working Capital Requirement for the Single Buyer is equal to the estimated Net Cost of Coal Purchases multiplied by the Working Capital Remuneration Rate and is calculated according to the following formula: